ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 ## Kakfa Virtual Columns

-The following virtual columns are support for Kafka compatible streaming data sources.
+The following virtual columns are supported for Kafka compatible streaming data sources.
 When creating a new destination table virtual columns can be added by using the `Add Column` button.

 | Name           | Description                                     | Recommended Data Type |
 |----------------|-------------------------------------------------|-----------------------|